Introduction to Gunsmithing Certificate

 - Students must complete the Introduction to Gunsmithing certificate before being eligible to sign up for the Advanced Gunsmithing certificate program.
 All courses for both certificates are co-requisite.
 This means no courses can be taken individually.

 - A clear SLED background check is required before taking the first GSM prefix course, GSM 101.
-Pending criminal charges or conviction may make the applicant ineligible for enrollment or participation in the Gunsmithing program.
+Pending criminal charges or convictions may make the applicant ineligible for enrollment or participation in the Gunsmithing program.
 This check must be done within two (2) months of a student’s start date.
 Admissions will coordinate this check with incoming students.
-A current concealed weapon permit (CWP) from the state of South Carolina can be used in lieu of the background check.
-(Please contact Program Director Jerry Capone if you have a CWP from another state.)
+A current concealed weapon permit (CWP) from any state can be used in lieu of the background check.
+(Please contact Program Director Jerry Capone if student has a CWP from another state.)

 - Students are required to take the placement test to enter this program unless they hold a college degree.
 All students must have a high school diploma or GED.